ratcode404/ratcode404.github.io/index.md

 * [Sense on HackTheBox](CTF-Writeups/Sense-HTB.md) - 20 March 2018
 * [Bashed on HackTheBox](CTF-Writeups/Bashed-HTB.md) - 20 March 2018
 * [Nibbles on HackTheBox](CTF-Writeups/Nibbles-HTB.md) - 15 March 2018

+## Cheatsheets

+Cheatsheets I've started working on in the past few years but stopped again, these are most likely unfinished and outdated.
+There are better ones by other engineers around!

+* [Pentesting Cheat Sheet](projects/Pentest-CS.md) - old wip pentesting cheatsheet, could be outdated
+* [Decode Cheat Sheet](projects/Decrypt-CS.md) - old wip decrypt and decoding cheatsheet, could be outdated